The Irish Potato Famine 1846-1850

 The Famine Comes to an End

-This was not due to any massive relief effort – it was partly because the potato crop recovered but mainly it was a huge proportion of the population had either died or left.
+By 1852 the famine had largely come to an end other than in a few isolated areas.
+This was not due to any massive relief effort – it was partly because the potato crop recovered but mainly it was because a huge proportion of the population had by then either died or left.

-During the years of the famine, between 1841 and 1851 the Irish population fell from 8,175,124 to 6,552,385, and with mass emigration continuing in the subsequent decades it was down to 4,458,775 by the turn of the century.
+During the years of the famine, between 1841 and 1851 the Irish population fell from over 8 million to about 6.5 million, and with mass emigration continuing in the subsequent decades it was down to 4.5 million by the turn of the century.

 Not everyone viewed the loss of so many lives as a calamity, as the preface to the Irish Census of 1851 makes clear:

-…we feel it will be gratifying to your Excellency to find that the population has been diminished in so remarkable a manner by famine, disease and emigration between 1841 and 1851, and has been since decreasing, the results of the Irish census of 1851 are, on the whole, satisfactory, demonstrating as they do the general advancement of the country.
+“…we feel it will be gratifying to your Excellency to find that the population has been diminished in so remarkable a manner by famine, disease and emigration between 1841 and 1851, and has been since decreasing, the results of the Irish census of 1851 are, on the whole, satisfactory, demonstrating as they do the general advancement of the country. “

 Disaster or advancement, a less populous Ireland was again in a position to feed itself.